yirzhou/UVa/CF/README.md

 - 1395C (just do complete search given the low constraint `2^9`)
 - 1371D (think about how to evenly distribute the 1's across all rows and columns)
 - 1305C (the constraints are very tricky - if `n > m` then there must be duplicates, causing the final product to be zero)
+- 1503A (a beautiful problem that tests my thinking - eventually realize that for all `1`s, we need half of them to be left and the other half to be right, so we construct them first)
+- 1364C (I didn't see `0 <= ai <= i` - _need to come back to this_)